jzz0026/Galvanize_capstone_project_drug_reviews/README.md

 # Sentiment and Side effect Analysis of prescription drug reviews
 ## Motivation
-- This is the first business project hold by Good drug Medical, a startup data analysis company.
-The dataset used in this project provides patient reviews on specific drugs along with related conditions and a 10 star patient rating reflecting overall patient satisfaction.
+- The dataset used in this project provides patient reviews on specific drugs along with related conditions and a 10 star patient rating reflecting overall patient satisfaction.
 The data was obtained by crawling online pharmaceutical review sites  (Druglib.com).
 - Sentiment Analysis of these reviews could be useful for pharmacy companies and doctors to quickly get into bad reviews and know patients' complains.
 Also, a lot of symptoms and drug sides were hidden under reviews, which will be great to be automatically extracted to improve the drug and help to give a better prescription.
 - We try to utilize this dataset to do data mining for patient behavior and drug effectiveness in order to provide useful information to patients, doctors and pharmacy companies.